-Mass shooting at the Winter Palace
+Death at the Winter Palace

 On Sunday January 9th, thousands of workers marched towards the Winter Palace in six columns, intending to present their petition to the tsar.
 Unbeknownst to the workers, Nicholas II was at his palace in Tsarskoye Selo, some 25 miles south of the capital.